fairfield-university-ba505-fall2018/github-tutorial-halitosis9/mary.md

 # Mary Had a Little Lamb
-Mary had a little lamb, little lamb,little lamb
+Mary had a little lamb, little lamb, little lamb
 Mary had a little lamb Whose fleece was white as snow.
 And everywhere that Mary went Mary went, Mary went, Everywhere that Mary went